Kokoro: Part III: "Sensei's Testament"

 Autumn comes and classes begin again.
-Sensei returns home at times to find K and the daughter conversing amiably, and he worries they’re growing close.
+Sensei returns home at times to find K and the daughter conversing amiably, and he worries they're growing close.
 He thinks again to ask the widow for her daughter's hand, but again holds back, this time for fear that K holds the daughter's affection.
-Finally, during the New Year's holiday, things come to a head when the widow and her daughter leave home for the day to call on a relative.
-K comes into Sensei's room, joins him at his hibachi, and after a pained silence forces out a confession of his love for the daughter.
+K finally confesses his love for the daughter to Sensei.
 Sensei, shocked and dismayed, is unable to muster a response.

-Sensei kicks himself for not at least having countered K's confession with his own.
-Through subsequent conversation, though, he finds some solace in learning that K's sentiments are known only to the two of them and not to the ladies.
-In the days that follow, K either cannot or will not articulate his intentions, and Sensei's anxiety persists.
-Finally, K seeks out Sensei's counsel, confiding that he's torn between his long-held ideals and his newfound passion.
-Sensing K's vulnerability, and at the same time seeking to serve his own interest, Sensei berates K, throwing back at him his own words on discipline and servitude to a cause.
-K asks that Sensei speak no more on the subject and withdraws into reticence.
+In the days that follow, K confides in Sensei that he is torn between his long-held ideals and his newfound passion.
+Sensing K's vulnerability, and at the same time seeking to serve his own interest, Sensei reminds K of his own words on discipline and servitude to a cause.
+K withdraws into reticence.
 Sensei fears that K is preparing to shift his life's course out of love for the daughter.
-Resolving to preempt K's actions, he feigns illness, staying home for time alone with the widow.
 After confirming that K has not yet approached her, Sensei asks the widow for her daughter's hand.
 She acquiesces, and the matter is easily settled.
 That same day, the widow talks to her daughter.
-Within the household, only K remains unaware of what's transpired.
+Only K remains unaware of the arrangements until he learns of these from the widow.

-Days pass, with Sensei loathe to disclose to K what he's done.
-Finally, it comes to light that the widow has spoken to K and been surprised by his reaction.
 She scolds Sensei for leaving his friend in the dark.
-Sensei resolves to talk with K the next morning, but he never gets the chance.
-During the night, K takes his own life.
+Sensei resolves to talk with K the next morning, but during the night, K takes his own life.
 K leaves behind a note, but absent is the rebuke that Sensei dreads.
-K's feelings for the daughter, along with Sensei's betrayal of his friend's trust, are forever safe from the world.
+K's feelings for the daughter, along with Sensei's betrayal of his friend's trust, will remain a secret.